ch0cl8eclair/cirrus_message_analyser/README.md

 The code uses your Cirrus credentials and assumes you have super user access as per a support user.

 Unfortunately the API does not provide the ability to switch to super user so this is done by mimicking the user'sinteraction with the website using selenium.
 A chrome browser is opened, the user interactions performed and then the required tokens are obtained.
 The browser window closes after a short while.

+### Output formats
+The tool permitts output as JSON, CSV and Tabular display.

+### Environment variables
+You can set your Cirrus credentials either in the credentials.json file or in the following environment variables: USERNAME, PASSWORD.

 ## Configuration